Persistent links

-Persistent links, also known as "durable URLs," "direct URLs," "durls," or "purls," are permanent links to individual database articles or e-books that can then be shared via email, posted on a web page, or placed on a course site in Blackboard.
+• Persistent links, also known as permalinks, permanent linksdurable URLs, direct URLsdurls, or purls, are permanent links to individual articles or e-books that can then be shared via email, posted on a web page, or placed on a course site in Canvas.

-Please note that in rare cases, some e-resources may only allow a limited number of simultaneous users.
-Limited simultaneous user notes are attached to each resource either in the description of the resource or in the link from CLICnet.
-If you want to use a resource for class that has limited simultaneous users, or if you find using one is causing problems, please contact a librarian.
+• Please note that in rare cases, some e-resources may only allow a limited number of simultaneous users.
+Limited simultaneous user notes are attached to each resource either in the description of the resource or in the link from LibrarySearch.
+If you want to use a resource for class that has limited simultaneous users, or if you find using one is causing problems, please contact a librarian

 Proxy Me!!